Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 The website contains different tcpdump

-This is a good source for looking up complicated filters, if one does not want to write them themself.
+filters.
+It starts with basic filters and then builds up ever more complex ones.
+This is a good source for looking up complicated filters, if one does not want to write them themselves.

-TeleGeography provides different maps about the Internet.
+TeleGeography provides different maps of the Internet.
 They contain information about submarine cables, global traffic volume, latency, internet exchange points.
 The data for the Submarine Map and the Internet Exchange Map can also be found on GitHub in text format.

 These services allow you to create a domain name for any IP address.
 The IP address is encoded into the domain name.
-An overview over different services can be found here.
+An overview of different services can be found here.

 https://nip.io/ provides IPv4 only